 States are solely responsible for defining what can be achieved, when and how, as well as self-monitoring and reporting.
-Discussions on how to measure VA progress towards the Second Review Conference were at center stage in 2007-2008, with the ICBL and ICRC becoming more vocal on the need for improved progress monitoring by the states themselves.
-The ICRC noted that "it is rare to find a monitoring system which can track progress in the 24 [now 25] affected countries," adding that states should take guidance from the UN Convention on the Rights of Persons with Disabilities, which stipulates the need for focal points, which can be individuals or a coordination body, and an independent monitoring mechanism.14
+Discussions on how to measure VA progress towards the Second Review Conference were at center stage in 2007-2008, with the ICBL and ICRC becoming more vocal on the need for improved progress moniand barber at work in Albania.